TIBCOSoftware/snappydata/docs/connectors/gemfire_connector.md

 !!!Note
 	The name of the file should be **io.snappydata.spark.gemfire.connector.dsinit.DistributedSystemInitializer**

 The connector interacts with the GemFire cluster.
-Therefore, you should configure the SnappyData cluster with the details of GemFire cluster.
-The configuration details must be provided in both the SnappyData lead and server nodes at the following locations:
+Therefore, you should configure the TIBCO ComputeDB cluster with the details of GemFire cluster.
+The configuration details must be provided in both the TIBCO ComputeDB lead and server nodes at the following locations:
--	**SnappyData-Home directory/conf/leads**
+-	**TIBCO ComputeDB_Home directory/conf/leads**
--	**SnappyData-Home directory/conf/servers **
+-	**TIBCO ComputeDB_Home directory/conf/servers **

 Modify the servers and leads configuration file to add the connector jar (**connector-1.0.0.jar**) and the **person.jar** in the classpath as well as to configure the remote GemFire cluster locator.